sulee3/homework7/README.md

 ```
 conda install --file requirements.txt
 ```
 to install the packages in [`requirements.txt`](requirements.txt).
-Furthermore, you should install appropriate packages as needed in your answers file even if the packages are not contained within requirements.txt.
+Furthermore, you should install additional packages if needed in your answers file even if the packages are not contained within requirements.txt.

 ## Important Information